-Once a niche aspect of the event industry, virtual events have become an integral part of daily life in the time of COVID-19 — and it looks like these events are here to stay.
+Once a niche aspect of the event industry, virtual events have become an integral part of daily life in the time of COVID-19 and variants like Delta.
+And it looks as if these events are here to stay.
 With the right ideas and a few virtual event best practices, you can tap into new markets and keep events going even as circumstances change.

 New to hosting online events?
 Check out this collection of virtual event planner resources.